Come and savour the 1884 culinary experience.

 For more information or to get in touch please contact firstname.lastname@example.org

 At 1884 Wine & Tapas Bar our priority is to delight our diners, and we also want to keep improving.
 To help us achieve that we occasionally enter for awards.
-Below are some of the reports from awards organisers and judges.
+During 2017 we won the restaurant category of the Hull Lifestyle Awards and achieved a place in the finals of the REYTAs.
+We also reached the finals of the Visit England Awards, won an Open Table Diners’ Choice prize and saw one of our chefs shine in the Hull and East Yorkshire Hospitality Association Awards.
+Below are other reports from awards organisers and judges.

 Well greeted.
 Friendly.
 Could see the kitchen staff – everything was all cooked fresh.

 A wide range of fresh, local, interesting ingredients and plenty for vegan and vegetarian diners.

 Staff knowledgeable about food sources and there is a whole section on the website.

 Excellent quality food and ingredients cooked to order.
 Very modern, stylish, well-cooked and interesting with personal attention.

 The building appearance is very smart and welcoming and the interior is well-lit.
 The booths are intimate and a wow!